aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/README.md

 3 .
 The script can be passed arguments:
 - `--help`: View full list of arguments available
 - `--browser=<BROWSER_NAME>`: Run with a specific browser
-- `--comidoc`: Run the comidoc scraper only
+- `--discudemy`: Run the discudemy scraper only
 - `--tutorialbar`: Run the tutorialbar scraper only
 - `--max-pages=<NUMBER>`: Max number of pages to scrape from sites before exiting the script (default is 5)
 - `--debug`: Enable debug logging